cyriux/Monoidz-kata/panini.md

 In practice, monoids enable an arithmetic style, à la Object + Object = Object.

 1. Ask for a demo with glasses of beer to understand the abstract idea in a concrete way.
+Or watch the beginning of a video of one my related talks: https://www.youtube.com/watch?v=J9UwWo2qifg
 1. Discuss common examples of monoids that you know already.
 1. Turn the food example into a monoid fashion, into this style of assertions: “assert C = A + B”